Carlmundo/W2-Plus/README.md

 ## How to Play
 - Always launch the game by running frontend.exe from the game's folder.
 There is no need to set any compatibility settings.
-- For Online Play, set up [Port Forwarding](https://portforward.com/router.htm) on your Router with the following ports:
+- Online Play - all players need to set up [Port Forwarding](https://portforward.com/router.htm) on your Router with the following ports:
 	- 47624 (TCP)
 	- 2300-2400 (TCP and UDP)
+- LAN play works without any port forwarding and can also be used with virtual private networks such as Hamachi and Radmin.
+	- Select IPX underneath the LAN button.
+	- When the game starts, a prompt appears.
+The host must be the first one to click OK on this prompt.

 ## Features
-- Compatible with Windows 10 and Wine
+- Compatible with modern versions of Windows and Wine
-- Applies the last patch (v1.05)
+- Applies the last official patch (v1.05)
 - No CD required (CD version)
 - Borderless windowed mode (via [ReSolution](https://worms2d.info/ReSolution))
 - Fixed issues with the soundtrack (GOG version) and no longer requires the CD for music (CD version)
 - Improved FLAC soundtrack quality in-game and higher quality OGG music for frontend (vs GOG version)
 - Re-enables online multiplayer (GOG version)
 - Play online without extra configuration (via [FkNetcode](https://worms2d.info/FkNetcode))
+- LAN play restored
+	- Also works with virtual private networks
 - Server list fixed
 - Automatically sets the graphics to their maximum level
 - Enhancements (via [Des patch](https://worms2d.info/Des_patch))